How does this medication work? What will it do for me?

 - have any blood clotting disorder or problem with platelets (including low platelet counts)

-- have developed thrombocytopenia (low level of platelets) following previous use of tirofiban
+- have developed thrombocytopenia (low level of platelets) following previous use of tirofiban or similar medications

 - have liver cirrhosis or significant liver disease

-- have recently undergone a procedure involving an epidural
+- have recently undergone an epidural procedure

 - have severe high blood pressure that is not controlled